ScilifelabDataCentre/serve-tutorials/Workshops/Packaging-and-sharing-applications-as-docker-images/docs/getting-started/docs/index.md

 ---
 # Packaging and sharing data science applications as docker container images: Getting Started

 This workshop will introduce Docker containers and how you can use them to package applications.
 By the end of this workshop, we hope you will know how to use Docker on your local machine, package applications with their dependencies, upload the packaged apps to Dockerhub as images.
-During the workshop we will start with a short talk introducing containers and docker.
-We will go over the basic commands that you can use to build and run docker containers and expose ports to your local machine.
-Then, we will show an example of a shiny application, prepare it for deployment by packaging it as a docker container and make it available on the web with a URL.
+Then, we will show an example of a shiny application, prepare it for deployment by packaging it as a docker container and make it available on the web with a URL using Scilifelab Serve.
 The target audience of this tutorial are researchers who build applications and tools from different frameworks and want to know about packaging them.

 ## Step 0.
 Downloading Docker or Docker Desktop